ford-jones/after-new-media-2.0/README.md

 The free API key will give you a cap of 50 searches every 24 hours, upgrade your account for more.

 4. You will also need to make an account with mongoDB Atlas: https://www.mongodb.com/cloud/atlas/register Create a new database with a single user (Note the username and password).
 In the configuration you will be prompted to authenticate requests privately or over a network.
-The choice is yours but be sure that any IP you want to give access to the database is included in your IP access list under the network access tab.
+The choice is yours but be sure that any IP you want to have access to the database is included in your IP access list under the network access tab.

-When setting up your cluster make sure to take note of the name of your database and also its' collection.
+When setting up your cluster make sure to take note of the name of your database and its' collection.

 5. Set up a config.env file by running:
 ```